 Hiding One Connect Box & One Connect Cable Out of Sight (up to code)

-*One Connect Cable that comes with the TVs mentioned above are not rated for in wall application.
-Therefore, it’s against the code to fish One Connect Cable and hide it inside a bare wall.
-We’ve actually confirmed this with Samsung Canada rep.
+*Samsung One Connect Cable from 2018 and later are not rated for in wall application.
+Therefore, it’s against the code to hide One Connect Cable inside a bare wall.
+We’ve confirmed this with Samsung Canada rep.